This very simple, very old rhubarb custard pie recipe is the kind of no-nonsense recipe that's stood the test of time, so you know it's a good one!

 I was surprised there was no milk in the custard, only a small amount of water.
 The biggest surprise was how absolutely delicious it was.
 I have never had a better rhubarb pie!

-Begin by chopping rhubarb into small dice to measure two cups.
+Begin by chopping the rhubarb into small dice, then measure 2 cups.
 Pour three tablespoons of very hot water over the rhubarb and let it sit for five minutes.
 Drain it, but SAVE the water in a mixing bowl.

 Add the sugar, eggs, and flour to the rhubarb water and whisk until there are no remaining lumps.
 Fold in the rhubarb and pour the mixture into the unbaked crust.
 DO NOT prick the lower crust.